emiliaheikonenkoulu/personaltrainerapp/README.md

 <p>Task Case:<br>
 Personal Trainer company needs front end app for their customer database.
 Database contains info about customers and their trainings.
 They have REST API and documentation that contains all information needed for front end development.
 Your task is to implement front end for them using React.js.</p>
 <p>App have pages to list customers and trainings.
-List pages contain sorting and searchng features.</p>
+List pages contain sorting and searching features.</p>

 ## List pages have CRUD functions:
 * Add & Edit Customer